Ghasak/Emacs_Config/docs/emacs_fundamentals/evil_tools.md

 | evil-matchit             | Press “%” to jump between matched tags (“<div>” and “</div>” in html, etc).                                                              |

 ## Useful Evil-owl

 This package offer to show the register and all the entires.

 - You need to toggle the `evil-owl-mode` first to make it works.
   - evil-owl-mode
 - Press q, @, ​"​, C-r, m, ​'​, or ` to view the popup, press C-f or C-b to scroll it, and input a register or mark to make the popup disappear.

-for the cur
+for the cursor,

 ## Alter behavior of evil

 I use the following steps

 1. In the `<leader><leader>` (a.k.a.
 M-:) mode I searched for `help-xerf-interned`
 2. Then I selected `evil-want-Y-yank-to-eol`
 3. a buffer will be opened and I selected `customize`
 4. I turned it on and then `apply` then `save`.
 5. It will generate this code at the end of your spacemacmacs.
    You can add this before `package-selected-packages` manually.

 ```elisp
  ;; If there is more than one, they won't work right.
  '(evil-want-Y-yank-to-eol t)
  '(package-selected-packages
 ```

 ## Reference

 - [Practicalli Spacemacs](https://practical.li/spacemacs/spacemacs-basics/evil-tools/#todoexpand-on-overview-provide-video-overview)